ruixingw/parmhess/processes.rst

 Suppose we start from a "H2O2.gau" and "H2O2.cfg", **Tsubasa** will produce several things:

-1. mmH2O2.com     : MM input file.
+1. :code:`mmH2O2.com`     : MM input file.
 Includes the following information: geometry, atom type, charge, types of bonded terms
-2. freqH2O2.fchk  :Frequency FCHK file.
+2. :code:`freqH2O2.fchk`  :Frequency FCHK file.
 Hessian is read from this file.
-3. freqH2O2.log   : Frequency log file
+3. :code:`freqH2O2.log`   : Frequency log file
-4. input.inp      : All-in-one input file.
+4. :code:`input.inp`      : All-in-one input file.
-5. Tsubasa        : Folder in which stores the intermediate files.
+5. :code:`Tsubasa`        : Folder in which stores the intermediate files.

 We are now ready for parameterization by Parmhess.